MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/usbview.md

 ## Use USBView

-USBView is a sample application can enumerate basic information about USB host controllers, USB hubs, and attached USB devices.
-It can also query information about the devices from the registry and through USB requests to the devices.
+USBView is a sample application that enumerates basic information about USB host controllers, USB hubs, and attached USB devices.
+It also queries information about devices from the registry and through USB requests to the devices.

 The main USBView window contains two panes.
 The left pane displays a connection-oriented tree view that you can use to select any USB device.

 The right pane displays the USB data structures that pertain to the selected USB device.
 These structures include Device, Configuration, Interface, and Endpoint Descriptors, as well as the current device configuration.

-As USBView is an older application, it may not display newer USB information, so other options such as Device Manager should be used instead as necessary.
+As USBView is an older application, it may not display newer USB information.
+Other tools like Device Manager should be used as necessary.
 For more information on the IOCTLs that USBView uses to query information, see [USBView](https://github.com/Microsoft/Windows-driver-samples/tree/main/usb/usbview).

 ## Use Device Manager to display USB info